You shall know the truth and the truth shall set you free

 We cannot add stunts and gimmicks to God’s Word to supposedly ‘cast the devil out of people,’ or to withstand the schemes of the evil one.
 True believers do not have demons; they have deceptions or ‘strongholds of delusion’ in their ‘minds.’
 We don’t actively ‘hunt’ demons either; we withstand them in God’s truth.
 Once we have obeyed the Scriptures and the leading of the Spirit as far as possible to withstand the enemy, we “have done all.”
 This is it; we have done everything God allows us to do.
 Spiritually and emotionally, we must now stand or actually continue in God’s truth, leaving everything behind, which the person whom we ministered to allows the devil to do, knowing that the Holy Spirit will use all we have done thus far.

-We may boldly leave the ultimate outcome of the spiritual conflict in the hands of Almighty God Himself, (Eph.
+We may boldly leave the final outcome of the spiritual conflict in the hands of Almighty God Himself, Who already won the war for all the souls of His true believers, as well as their redemption or deliverance from all evil, (Eph.
 6:18.)